Isolators | Isolator Switch

 Isolators are used in microwave ovens as well.
 You did not know, did you?
 Well, it is true.
-Microwave ovens use a different kind of electrical isolators; these isolators are two-port devices which allow the transmission of microwave power in a singular direction.
+Microwave ovens use different kinds of electrical isolators; these isolators are two-port devices that allow the transmission of microwave power in a singular direction.
 It employs vertical and horizontal polarization and uses it to prevent the energy signals from being sent from the input side to the output side to be reflected backward.

 These isolators are generally made up of magnetic substances or ferrite materials.
 While choosing a microwave isolator, make sure that it is of such quality that it makes the least amount of noise when used in the system; this is called insertion loss.

 Significance of Isolators:-